Alexander Stewart (rugby union): Provincial career

-Stewart represented Edinburgh District against Glasgow District in the world's third provincial match, the 'inter-city', on 6 December 1873.
+Stewart represented Edinburgh District against Glasgow District in the world's third provincial match, the 'Inter-city', on 6 December 1873.

 Stewart next played for the District on 24 January 1874.

 International career

-Stewart's international debut was the home match against England, in the fixture at The Oval on 23 February 1874.
+Stewart's international debut was the home match against England in the fixture at The Oval on 23 February 1874.

-Stewart's last match for Scotland, again against England, was the fixture at The Oval on 6 March 1876.
+Stewart's last match for Scotland, also against England, was the fixture at The Oval on 6 March 1876.

 Medical career

-Stewart passed his medical degree at Edinburgh University and entered the Indian Medical Service.
+Stewart earned his medical degree at Edinburgh University and joined the Indian Medical Service.

 Military career

-While Stewart was in India he served with the Poona Horse regiment.
-He was present at the siege of Kandahar in 1895 and in the Chitral Campaign that same year and took part in the Afghan War in 1897.
+While in India, Stewart served with the Poona Horse regiment.
+He was present at the Siege of Kandahar in 1895, participated in the Chitral Campaign at that same year and took part in the Afghan War in 1897.

 Family

-Stewart was the head of the Achnacone branch of the Stewart clan, the 12th of his family to hold that honour.
-His great, great grandfather was killed at Culloden.
+Stewart was the head of the Achnacone branch of the Stewart clan, the 12th member of his family to hold that honour.
+His great-great-grandfather was killed at Culloden.
 He retired in 1897, after the Afghan War, and remained in his family home of Achnacone.
 He was made a Deputy Lieutenant and Justice of the Peace for the County of Argyll.